What is Ohio Corporation Foreign Qualification

 The process of Ohio Corporation Foreign Qualification is similar to the process of forming a Domestic Corporation in Ohio.

-Your original formation documents (usually called Articles of Incorporation) and Corporate Bylaws apply to your Ohio Foreign Corporation.
+Your original Domestic Corporation formation documents (usually called Articles of Incorporation) and By Laws apply to your Ohio Foreign Corporation.

-The Board of Directors and Officers of your Domestic Corporation have the same roles in the Ohio Foreign Corporation.
+The Officers and Directors of your Domestic Corporation have the same roles in the Ohio Foreign Corporation.

 Specific requirements to qualify as a Foreign Corporation in Ohio are explained below.